 He began his career in law enforcement as a forensic specialist and worked various assignments to include Patrol, Community Relations, Public Information Officer (PIO), Internal Affairs, Youth & Family Services, SWAT, Narcotics (L.A.
 IMPACT), and various crime impact teams.
 In 2002, Lieutenant Guida was awarded the Young Police Officer of the Year Award for his work in helping establish the department’s first Youth & Family Services Division.
 P.J has a Bachelor’s Degree in Criminal Justice - Management, a graduate of the FBI National Academy (#218), and the Commission on Peace Officer Standards and Training’s (POST) Command College.

-Director of Products Phillip Anderson
+Chief of Products Phillip Anderson

 Phillip has been the leader of products and research regarding school safety since 2010.
 Phillip provides the communication link between civilian contractors, law enforcement instructors, and school employees.
 He currently oversees research and development, product testing and works with companies in the United States and China on safety standards for school safety products.
 Phil recently completed his first patent on a California approved classroom lockdown device.